-To provide accessible, comprehensive and up-to-date information on family and whānau violence.
+To provide access to high quality research and information on family and whānau violence.

 The New Zealand Family Violence Clearinghouse is operated by the University of Auckland, under a contract funded by the Families Commission.

 The New Zealand Family Violence Clearinghouse was launched in 2005 in association with Te Rito: New Zealand Family Violence Prevention Strategy.
 Te Rito was developed in 2002 as a plan of action to reduce and eliminate family violence in Aotearoa New Zealand.
 In 2015, we held an event to mark 10 years of the Clearinghouse.